 Would you like to download our mobile app from the App Store?Download

-Parents could be liable for the High Income Child Benefit charge applies to taxpayers whose income exceeds £50,000 in a tax year and who are in receipt of Child Benefit.
-The charge claws back the financial benefit of receiving child benefitRead more
+Parents could be liable for the High Income Child Benefit tax charge if either partner's income exceeds £50,000 and you are in receipt of child benefit.
+The charge effectively claws back the financial benefit of receiving child benefitRead more

 1 / 6

 Fusce facilisis velit libero, nec dignissim lacus sagittis non.
 Sed nec porta ante.
 Pellentesque habitant morbi tristique senectus et.